THUNDER BAY — It has been a great autumn for city author Jean E. Pendziwol and the illustrator whose work she calls "stunning".

 On Wednesday, the Canada Council for the Arts awarded her and illustrator Todd Stewart a Governor General's Literary Award in the Young People's Literature/Ilustrated Books category.

-Just two weeks ago, they took home the TD Canadian Children's Literature Award and $25,000 apiece for the same book in a competition administered by the Canadian Children's Book Centre.
+Just two weeks ago, the two took home the TD Canadian Children's Literature Award and $25,000 apiece for the same book in a competition administered by the Canadian Children's Book Centre.

 "It's really been quite an honour and a thrill just to have my work recognized this way," Pendziwol told Newswatch in an interview Wednesday.
 "It's been such a fun ride, and very affirming as a picture book author."